 This site is part of various affiliate programs.
 Links may give us a small compensation for any purchases you make, at no additional cost to you.
 Please read the disclaimer policy for full details.

 If you’re in a hurry, then from my experience the best drawing tablet under $100 is the Wacom Intuos S.

 Finding the best budget drawing tablet in the current market can be tough, with a glut of cheap graphics tablets from a wide variety of generic manufacturers.

 Of all the makers of cheap tablets for artists, Wacom have the best reputation and longest track record, but recently XP-Pen and Huion have started to make much higher quality products and threaten Wacom’s crown in some situations.

 Outside of these manufacturers, most graphics tablets tend to be re-branded versions of the same hardware, so I have focused on Huion vs Wacom vs XP-Pen as these are the highest quality, independent drawing tablet makers.

-I have compared all of the good, cheap drawing tablets available in 2021 against my exacting criteria (which are detailed below), for this quick article to determine which are the best drawing tablets under $100.
+I have compared all of the good, cheap drawing tablets available against my exacting criteria (which are detailed below), for this quick article to determine which are the best drawing tablets under $100.

 The Contenders for Best Drawing Tablet Under $100 are …